Maybe you are in the market for a new look for your online store.

 A premium Shopify theme is a pre-made theme that starts you off with the base of your store.
 Instead of starting from scratch, like a custom theme.
 Meaning you’ll already have important settings in place that won’t need to be custom-built.

 With a premium Shopify theme, there are definitely some pros and cons.

 Pros of a Premium Shopify Theme

-Which also means that you will not wait forever to get your store up and running.
+You also won’t have to wait long to get your store up and running.
 If time is a factor, then this will be your ideal route.

 Another pro is that your code maintenance will be handled via the theme developer.
 Reducing the additional investment you’d have to make with a custom theme.

-Your design will also be easier to switch out as your business grows.
-On average, people do a redesign about every 3 years depending on their business.
+Your design will also be easier to switch because you would just select a new theme and set it up with your branding.
+On average, people do a redesign about every 3 years depending on their business growth.